 Here's a list of tamasic foods: ALCOHOL, FAST FOOD, FRIED FOOD, FROZEN FOOD, CANNED/STALE FOOD, REFINED SUGARS, TOBACCO, SODA, OVEREATING

 These foods promote negative emotions.
 They promote a cloudiness of the mind.
 And these foods also get into our body, our physical body, and they break down our resistance to disease.
 So you want to omit these or have them way less.

 In the near future, I'll post more info on the three qualities of the mind — Sattva, Rajas and Tamas — but for today, just stay away from or eliminate these tamasic foods.
 If you're having a lot of them, then this is a perfect place to start.
 Omit them and start having foods that are closer to nature.

 And there ya have it!
-2 things to look out for that will help you STICK to your new year's goals by following through with right action.
+3 things to look out for that will help you STICK to your goals by following through with right action.

 If these tips helped you, share it with your friends and post a comment below so I know to keep creating more content like this for you.
-Go crush the new year as we keep bringing Ayurveda to life.
+Go crush it as we keep bringing Ayurveda to life.